Hello Mums & Dads!

 How do I prepare for my newborn shoot?

 The night before your baby’s photo session, make sure to give him an extra good feed.
 On the morning of the session, try to keep him awake as much as possible, so that when it comes time for the shoot he will sleep soundly.
 Give him a nice bath to relax him, and a good feed about half an hour before the session.
 And don’t stress, newborn sessions allow plenty of time for niggles, feedings, and changings.
-If you are going to have baby undressed for photos, remove his clothes & undo his nappy half an hour beforehand, so that he won’t have unsightly creases.
+If you are going to have baby undressed for photos, remove his clothes & undo his nappy half an hour beforehand, so that he won’t have unsightly creases on his skin.
 You can keep his nappy on loosely with him wrapped in a blanket until his session.

 Preparing the environment